PeterWaher/IoTGateway/Waher.IoTGateway/Root/Settings/Domain.md

 ========================================================================

-Domain Name
+Domain Settings
 ===================

+In the following sections you can configure the use of a domain name, as well as provide human-readable descriptions of the service provided by the domain.

+<form>
+<fieldset>
+<legend>Domain Name</legend>

 By providing and using a domain name, it will be easier to reference and protect the application.
 This is especially important if you plan to make it available publicly on the Internet.
 A domain name must be registered with a *Domain Name Service* (DNS) or a domain name registrar.
 It must also point to the machine where the application is running.
-If you don't use a domain name, you can still access the application, either by using the predefined domain name
-**localhost** from the same machine, or by using the IP address of the machine.
+If you don't use a domain name, you can still access the application, either by using the predefined domain name `localhost` from the same machine, or by using the IP address of the machine.

-<form>
-<fieldset>
-<legend>Domain Settings</legend>

 <p>
 <input type="checkbox" name="UseDomainName" id="UseDomainName" {{ConfigClass:=Waher.IoTGateway.Setup.DomainConfiguration;Config:=ConfigClass.Instance;Config.UseDomainName ? "checked" : ""}} onclick="ToggleDomainNameProperties()"/>